gmalecha/mirror-core/theories/Poly/Readme.md

 Poly Language
 =============

-This language implements a two-universe polymorphism based on the type system of System Fw.
+This language implements a two-universe polymorphic language based on the type system of System Fw.
 The structure is the following:

 (Large Kinds) k1 ::= U1